programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 }
 ```

 But the results are disappointing: this query returns only a couple of items.
-Yet we know that progressivism is bigger than this.
+Yet you know that progressivism is bigger than this.
 There may be a problem with the middle term (the property) in the triple statement.
 In other words, it seems that progressivism is rarely considered a [movement (P135)](https://www.wikidata.org/wiki/Property:P135) in Wikidata.
-Users must be describing it using a different property.
+It must be described using a different property.

 But what property is that?
 Here's a [SPARQL query that counts the instances of every property that takes "progressivism" as its value](https://w.wiki/FsGk).
 This shows that [political ideology (P1142)](https://www.wikidata.org/wiki/Property:P1142) is used far more than [movement (P135)](https://www.wikidata.org/wiki/Property:P135).
 So, let's reconfigure our SPARQL query accordingly.